abond936/My-Journal/docs/Project.md

     - Smart cropping: AI-powered detection of important content areas to guide cropping
     - Blurred background: Portrait images displayed on blurred, stretched version of same image

-❓ Open Questions:
-- Why do we need two different metadata models: one for browsing (AlbumPhotoMetadata) and one for usage (PhotoMetadata)?

 ### Clarification on Image Models
 The term `AlbumPhotoMetadata` is a remnant from a previous design.
 The current, correct implementation uses two distinct models for clear separation of concerns: